alphagov/search-api/docs/indexing.md

 	bundle exec rake message_queue:insert_data_into_govuk

 There is also a separate process that listens to only 'links' updates from the publishing API.
-This is used for updating old indexes that are populated through the '/documents' API (`government`, `detailed`) and can be removed once those indexes no longer exist.
+This is used for updating old indexes that are populated through the '/documents' API (`government`) and can be removed once those indexes no longer exist.

 	bundle exec rake message_queue:listen_to_publishing_queue